syngyn/LSTM-Future-5-bar-prediction-MQL5/README.md

 🤖 PART 7: SETTING UP THE EXPERT ADVISOR
-Step 7.1: Create the Expert Advisor File
+Step 7.1: Compile Expert Advisor File

-In MetaTrader, press F4 (opens MetaEditor)
-Click "File" → "New"
-Select "Expert Advisor (template)" → Next
-Name: LSTM_Enhanced_EA → Next → Next → Finish
-Delete all the template code
-Copy and paste the complete EA code from the artifacts above Save (Ctrl + S)
+In MetaTrader 5, click on tools and select MetaQuotes Language Editor Open the GGTH.mq5 file
 Click "Compile" button (or press F7)
 Should see: "0 error(s), 0 warning(s)" at bottom
 Close MetaEditor